2019 SSH Novice Research Grant

 Eligible applicants must have less than five years of research experience.

 NOTE: Only one project submission will be accepted from each Principal Investigator.

 Letter of Intent Format

 A bibliography of references to support the research project is encouraged.
-The bibliography will not be included in the final character count.

 SSH Presenter Center